 - Potted plants are traditionally planted 12 inches apart to provide a fuller hedge in the quicker time frame.
 These strong bushy plants are so full that they can be planted 18 inches or even 2 feet apart and still provide that bushy full hedge.

 - If Red Robins are planted in a warm or dry period, they should be watered regularly to ensure growth.

 Tips & Tricks for Looking After Your Photinia Red Robin Hedging Plants

 - Photinia will grow well in shade or in full sun.

 - They are ideal plants for most soil types and pHs but do not like very wet ground.

 - It is important to keep plants watered in the first year of growth.

-- They are frost hardy and will survive in temps as low as -12C but should be protected from wind in the first year of growth.
-This can be done by erecting green wind break barrier.
+- They are frost-hardy and will survive in temps as low as -12C but should be protected from wind in the first year of growth.
+This can be done by erecting a green windbreak barrier.

-- Photinia are fast growing and will take a trimming well.
+- Photinia Red Robin hedging plants are fast growing and will take a trimming well.